Kaoulombre/DarkHash/README.md

 You can mine as many coins as you want, and switch between them every X hours.

+## ADD THE MINERS TO THE DARKHASH FOLDER
+You need to add the miners executable in the DarkHash folder, so you'll be sure to use a correct and safe version of your miner.
+ - For T-rex, copy your t-rex.exe in the DarkHash folder.
+The name need to be exactly "t-rex.exe"
+- For Gminer, copy your miner.exe in the DarkHash folder.
+The name need to be exactly "miner.exe"

 ### Edit the darkhash.bat

 ## WALLETS